lh218/Fairness-IB/README.md

-# SA-DRO Fair Inductive Bias
+# SA-DRO For Fair Inductive Biases

 ## Table of Contents